HECTORU17/Readme/README.md

 # Readme
-This is my brand new on project on this platform
+This is my brand new project on this platform